-Finding the right checking account, though, is as easy as identifying your banking and lifestyle needs, and then comparing different checking accounts for the same features you want in a financial product.
+Finding the right checking account, though, is as easy as identifying your banking and lifestyle needs, and then comparing different checking accounts for the features you want in a financial product.

-Checking Out Checking Accounts
+Comparing Checking Accounts

 For instance, must your checking accrue dividends or do you leave that to savings?
 Are checking account fees the bane of your banking existence, and something you’d rather avoid?
 Your “haves” and “have nots” are important when considering a checking account.

 - Credit or debit?
 Remember that while checking can be your go-to account for daily transactions, it won’t build credit.
 Using your checking account exclusively means you’ll have no revolving credit, and that can be bad for your credit score.
-When opening a checking account, it’s nice to have one with lots of nice features, but don’t rely on them — make sure you’re putting some expenses on credit.
-(A smart move is to then pay off your credit balance through your checking.)
+When opening a checking account, it’s nice to have one with lots of features, but don’t rely on them — make sure you’re putting some expenses on credit.
+(A smart move is to then pay off your credit balance through your checking account.)

 Accessibility.
-According to Nerd Wallet, a Federal Reserve survey revealed that 46 percent of people choose their bank on its physical location.
-So if you prefer having access to your checking account wherever you go, you may want to select a bank that has many branches or ATMs.
+According to NerdWallet, a Federal Reserve survey revealed that 46 percent of people choose their banks based on physical location.
+So if you prefer having access to your checking account wherever you go, you might want to select a bank that has many branches and ATMs.